17 Beautiful Picnic Spots in the Blue Mountains

 There are also some tables a little further down the track that are more hidden from the road.

-Tip: The Valley of the Waters walk is one of the most beautiful rainforest walks in the mountains.
+Tip: The Valley of the Waters walk is one of the most beautiful rainforest experiences in the mountains.
 However, it is not an easy walk and is best suited to those with reasonable fitness levels.

-• Public transport rating: Easy- the 685 bus stops about 3 mins walk away
+• Public transport rating: Easy.
+The 685 bus stops about 3 mins walk away.

-• Wheel Friendly: There is an accessible toilet at Conversation Hut
+• Wheel Friendly: There is an accessible toilet at Conversation Hut.

 • BBQs: No